0xPranjl/ucpiNetwork/cosmwasm/packages/storage/README.md

 [comment]: <> ([![cosmwasm-storage on crates.io]&#40;https://img.shields.io/crates/v/cosmwasm-storage.svg&#41;]&#40;https://crates.io/crates/cosmwasm-storage&#41;)
 [comment]: <> ([![CircleCI]&#40;https://circleci.com/gh/CosmWasm/cosmwasm/tree/master.svg?style=shield&#41;]&#40;https://circleci.com/gh/CosmWasm/cosmwasm/tree/master&#41;)

-NOTE: This is a fork of the original cosmwasm-storage repository adapted for use in [SecretNetwork](https://scrt.network)'s Secret Contracts.
+NOTE: This is a fork of the original cosmwasm-storage repository adapted for use in [ucpiNetwork](https://ucpi.network)'s ucpi Contracts.

 CosmWasm library with useful helpers for Storage patterns.
 You can use `Storage` implementations in `cosmwasm-std`, or rely on these to remove some common